jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 otherwise missing gravity as an external force.

-CO\ *N*\ CEPT uses the `CLASS <http://class-code.net/>`_ code to solve the linear perturbation equations.
+CO\ *N*\ CEPT uses the `CLASS <http://class-code.net/>`_ code to solve the equations of linear perturbation theory.
 For details on how the linear perturbations are applied to the *N*-body particles during the simulation, we refer to the paper on
-":doc:`Fully relativistic treatment of light neutrinos in 𝘕-body simulations</publications>`".
+":doc:`Fully relativistic treatment of light neutrinos in 𝘕-body simulations </publications>`".

 We begin our exploration by performing a standard matter-only simulation, as specified by the below parameter file:

 .. code-block:: python3
+   :caption: params/tutorial :math:`\,` (radiation)
+   :name: params-radiation

    # Non-parameter helper variable used to control the size of the simulation
    _size = 192